After several extensions, the time has finally come—the Real ID deadline is officially within a year now. Procrastinators, we’re looking at you.

 Originally, air travelers were going to need to have a Real ID by October 1, 2020, in order to board a domestic flight.
-Last year, the Trump Administration bumped that deadline out a year to October 1, 2021.
-Now, it’s been bumped out all the way until May 3, 2023.
+But that deadline has been bumped a couple times during the pandemic and is now May 3, 2023.

 A Real ID is a newer form of driver’s license or identification card that meets certain minimum security standards established by the Real ID Act in 2005 (a response to recommendations made by the 9/11 Commission following the attacks on September 11, 2001).
 The new standards are intended to ensure that identification cards are more secure.

-Getting a Real ID typically involves providing your state’s DMV with some additional documentation.
-For instance, to get a Real ID in California, you need to make an appointment at a California Department of Motor Vehicles office (you cannot obtain a Real ID online), provide an identifying document (such as a passport or birth certificate), proof of your Social Security number (such as your Social Security card or a W-2 form), and proof of California residency, as outlined on the Real ID explainer portal on the California DMV website.
+For instance, to get a Real ID in California, you will need to make an appointment at a California Department of Motor Vehicles office (you cannot obtain a Real ID online), provide an identifying document such as a passport or birth certificate, proof of your Social Security number such as your Social Security card or a W-2 form, and proof of California residency, as outlined on the Real ID explainer portal on the California DMV website.